OHJA Guidebook & Program Information

-This division is intended for new riders to learn how to show a hunter.
+This division is intended for new riders learning how to show a hunter.

-A beginner hunter is a rider who has NEVER won 3 first place ribbons over fences at an EC of USEF competition (Provincial competitions and Combined Training not to count).
+A beginner hunter is a Junior or Adult rider who has NEVER won 6 first place ribbons over fences at an EC of USEF competition (Provincial competitions and Combined Training not to count).
 These wins are LIFETIME achievements.
 Schooling Non-Pro and Short Stirrup not to count.

 Children’s and Adult Amateur rider designations are per EC rules, guidelines and limitations.

 Courses are made of hunter style jumps and set at a height not to exceed two foot six inches.
 (2’6).
 Classes will be run per EC rules.